Cynthia Hesdra: Early life

-Cynthia Hesdra's father, John Moore, was well known in Rockland County.
+Hesdra's father, John Moore, was well known in Rockland County.
 He too was one of the wealthiest men of his town.
 He owned and operated several businesses, including a mill in Sparkill, New York.
 The mill wheels he designed were said to have produced blankets for soldiers fighting in the American Civil War and used widely throughout Rockland County.

-Very little is known about Cynthia Hesdra's mother, Jane.
-She may have been a slave which might explain how Cynthia Hesdra became enslaved.
+Very little is known about Hesdra's mother, Jane.
+She may have been a slave which might explain how Hesdra became enslaved.
 Cynthia eventually met and married a man by the name of Edward D. Hesdra.
 Edward Hesdra, a Hebrew mulatto, was the son of a white Virginia planter and a free black woman from Haiti.
 After their marriage, the couple purchased Cynthia's freedom.
 The two settled on Amity Street in New York City.

-Cynthia operated a successful laundry business in New York City and she owned several properties there too.
+She operated a successful laundry business in New York City and she owned several properties there too.
 Eventually, she took her trade to Nyack, New York where she also accumulated property and operated her businesses.
-Among the many properties was a house that was part of the historic underground railroad in Nyack.
+Among the many properties was a house that was part of the historic Underground Railroad in Nyack.
 A historical marker at Main Street and Route 9W now stands on the place where the historic house once stood.

-On February 9, 1879, Cynthia D Hesdra died.
 The New York Times and other sources reported that she was worth more than $100,000 or more than $3 million in contemporary dollars.
-At first, there was no indication that Cynthia had a will.
+At first, there was no indication that Hesdra had a will.
 Her husband eventually produced a will that he alleged left everything to him.
-Cynthia D Hesdra's relatives argued that the will was fraudulent and that the signatures had been forged.
-The battle over Cynthia D Hesdra's fortune went to court.
+Hesdra's relatives argued that the will was fraudulent and that the signatures had been forged.
+The battle over Hesdra's fortune went to court.
 The dispute over her estate included the first application of a new law in New York State that allowed for comparisons between known and disputed signatures.